alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="final" skew height={275} minWidth={600} maintainHeight={0.3} seed={16192} colorConfiguration={["default", "blue_to_yellow", "green"]} />

-This effect is written in a WebGL shader using noise functions and some clever math to produce the flowing waves and dynamic blur.
+This effect is written in a WebGL shader using noise functions and some clever math.

-In this post, I'll break down this effect step-by-step.
-You need no prior knowledge of WebGL or shaders to read this post; we'll start by building a mental model for writing shaders and then move on to implementing the effect.
+In this post, I'll break it down step by step.
+You need no prior knowledge of WebGL or shaders -- we'll start by building a mental model for writing shaders and then recreate the effect from scratch.

-We'll touch on a lot in this post: what WebGL is, writing shaders, interpolation, color mapping, and gradient noise functions.
-My intention for this post is to introduce and build an intuition for the concepts needed to implement such an effect from scratch -- we'll build that intuition using dozens of interactive visualizations.
+We'll cover a lot in this post: writing shaders, interpolation, color mapping, gradient noise, and more.
+I'll help you develop an intuition for these concepts using dozens of visual (and interactive!) explanations.

 If you just want to see the final code, I'll include a link to the shader code at the end of the post (this blog is [open source][alexharri_website] so you can just take a look).

 [alexharri_website]: https://github.com/alexharri/website/

-Let's get to it!
+Let's get started!

 ## Color as a function of position